Starting Solid Foods Changes Your Baby

 The truth, and the good news is that between 2% and 6% of all children in the United States actually have true food allergies and many of these allergies may be outgrown.

-Beginning in 2008, many studies have shown that delaying the introduction of many allergenic foods might not make a difference in the later development of atopic diseases.
+Many studies have shown that delaying the introduction of many allergenic foods might not make a difference in the later development of atopic diseases.
 The term atopic disease applies to conditions like eczema, hay fever, and asthma.
 Atopy is the hereditary predisposition to allergy or hypersensitivity and as mentioned, symptoms may present as dermatitis (skin rashes, eczema), hay fever, or even as asthma.

 Eczema caused by food allergies is just one example of an atopic disease, atopic dermatitis.
 It is important to note that the studies do not take into consideration anaphylactic reactions.
 What this means is that waiting to offer your baby eggs until she is 12 months old might not prevent an allergy to eggs.
 Prior to the release of these studies, the recommendation given by most pediatricians was to wait to feed your baby any potentially allergenic foods until after he turned 12 months old.